Crossposted from Medium. Initial description of proposed infrastructure.

 How much demand?
 At some point the average land value assessment along a particular section of street reaches a threshold where the city figures it will be profitable to raise the section.
 The financial model I’m imagining here is: The city sells the section to a large developer that then works with and sells space to adjacent building owners and other parties.

-For example, if street about to be raised is 30 ft wide, such a planned building would then have a width at its base of 20 ft (to accommodate the truck lane) and higher floor widths of 30 ft.
+For example, if street about to be raised is 30 ft wide, such a planned building would then have a usable width at its base of 20 ft (to accommodate the truck lane) and higher floor widths of 30 ft.
 Since the new building space can be sold, the actual cost of raising the pedestrian street is just the difference between the cost of placing it on a roof vs on the ground.
+The only cost of accommodating the truck lane is the section of support columns spanning the vertical gap.

 That demand doesn’t come so easily: If everyone wanted to live in a new town, suburbs would fill instantly with starry-eyed folks.
 Reality is much more gradual and uncertain.
 Economic incentives may greatly aid this process, but nothing happens overnight and infrastructure must accommodate the world as it is, not as how it wishes it could be.

-However, even starting with large residential plots and cheap land, the aforementioned infrastructure performs admirably: At first, while density is low, cars are perfectly suitable.
+However, even starting with large residential plots and cheap land, the aforementioned infrastructure performs admirably: At first, while density is extremely low, cars are perfectly suitable albeit a little expensive due to asphalt maintenance.
 As density increases, people can sell their cars and begin biking to transit.
 Let’s assume a constraint on mass transit stops where people want to be able to let their kids walk to a primary school near the stop.
 That gives a population floor of about 4000 people per stop.
 People can bike to transit above a density of 900 ppl/mi² if there are streets along rail lines increasing reachable area.
 For walking, this gives a figure of 9000 ppl/mi².
 Because the infrastructure is incremental, the city can add rail lines, expand train stations and streets, and even add more streets and parks as demand appears.

 This infrastructure is also legitimately cheaper and better than typical car-oriented suburbs at being, well, a suburb.
 People use suburbs to refer to a wide range of densities, from 100–2200 ppl/mi² with a median of 1800–2000, with the variation mostly from residential lot sizes.
-The rail system isn’t very helpful below 900 ppl/mi², so we’ll only compare denser suburbs.
+The rail system isn’t very helpful below 900 ppl/mi² (without electric scooters), so we’ll only compare denser suburbs.
 With the proposed changes the streets are safer, the utilities (mostly trash & mail) cheaper, the financial incentives more aligned, the retail even more convenient, and there is a ready path of intensification to a full city.
+Any of these changes helps in isolation to the rest.
+For example, while raised streets enable hyperdensity, nothing else proposed here depends on them.

 Let’s take all these things together: In a world where you can get cheap housing in or quite close to a massive hub of culture.
 A world where all shipments and returns are cheaper and faster, where you can order food from anywhere quickly for no cost, where you can travel anywhere in the city with exceptional speed.
 A world where all the streets have shade and no cars, there’s considerably less pollution, and the view is amazing even in the densest sections.